joolstorrentecalo/gitlab-foss/doc/user/project/repository/branches/default.md

 Prerequisites:

-- You have the Owner or Maintainer role for the project.
+- You have the Owner or Maintainer role in the project.

 To update the default branch for an individual [project](../../index.md):